 We became much more familiar with these strategies during the Pandemic, but they have been and will always be principles which are effective at limiting the impact of any respiratory virus on ourselves, our coworkers and communities – whether it be the minor but real nuisance of a rhinoviral “common cold” or a severe case of the flu….or worse.

-LBNL Health Services offers respiratory infection vaccinations free to employees in the fall and winter.
-Details change annually so contact us for the most up-to-date details.
-For general information about respiratory infections, check out the CDC’s website on the subject.
+For additional general information about respiratory infections, check out the CDC’s website on the subject.
 Specific information about respiratory infections in California can be found here.
 If you are interested in more details about prevention, check out the CDC’s website on this subject.

 Do we need to worry about avian, swine and other forms of influenza?